Chakupat Saraswoti Marg, Lalitpur 44700, Nepal

 Tulasa Rai supports dZi as an Agriculture Technician in Khotang District, the region of Nepal where she was born and raised.
 Tulasa’s work with community members helps them grow fresh vegetables year round – a key part of improving community nutrition.
 Tulasa is responsible for disseminating new agricultural skills, techniques, and species of crops to local farmers.
 Through these programs, she provides access to innovative knowledge, opportunities for greater income, and resources that lead to sustainable prosperity.
 When she isn’t farming, Tulasa loves exploring new places, helping people in need, and singing and dancing.

 Born and raised in Nuwakot, Gautam lives in Kathmandu with his wife, two sons, and parents.
-As dZi’s Finance Director, Gautam oversees our finances in Nepal and ensures transparency between our US and Nepal Country Offices.
+As dZi’s Administrative and Finance Director, Gautam oversees our finances in Nepal and ensures transparency between our US and Nepal Country Offices.
 He was drawn to dZi’s community-led mission and appreciates his ability to support rural Nepal.
 Before joining dZi in 2011, Gautam worked with Alliance for Peace Nepal while earning a Master’s in Business Studies from Tribhuvan University.
 Gautam enjoys traveling, exploring new areas of Nepal, and spending time with his friends and family.

 Tilak joined dZi in 2019 and serves as the Community Infrastructure Manager.
 A civil engineer, Tilak is responsible for planning, designing, and managing construction projects in our rural partner communities.
 His work helps communities access safe drinking water, construct irrigation systems, cross rivers with confidence by building truss bridges, and other infrastructure improvements by growing their own capacity to construct and repair projects themselves.
 Before joining dZi, Tilak worked with the United Nations Development Programme and the Nepal Red Cross Society on infrastructure construction and disaster relief projects in rural Nepal.
 When he isn’t working, Tilak enjoys expanding his mind through reading and supporting his favorite football team, Liverpool.